earthai-tech/k-diagram/docs/source/user_guide/relationship.rst

 =============================

-Understanding the relationship between observed (true) values and model predictions is fundamental to evaluation.
-While standard scatter plots are common, visualizing this relationship in a polar context can sometimes reveal different patterns or allow for comparing multiple prediction series against the true values in a compact format.
+Understanding the relationship between observed (true) values and model predictions is fundamental to evaluation (see :footcite:t:`Murphy1993What, Jolliffe2012`).
+While standard scatter plots are common, visualizing this relationship in a polar context can sometimes reveal different patterns or allow for comparing multiple prediction series against the true values in a compact format (see also the wider discussion on calibration and sharpness in probabilistic evaluation, :footcite:p:`Gneiting2007b`).

-`k-diagram` provides the `plot_relationship` function to explore these connections using a flexible polar scatter plot where the angle is derived from the true values and the radius from the predicted values.
+`k-diagram` provides the ``plot_relationship`` function to explore these connections using a flexible polar scatter plot where the angle is derived from the true values and the radius from the predicted values (:footcite:p:`kouadiob2025`).

 Summary of Relationship Functions
 ---------------------------------